 Bordering Switzerland in the south and Germany in the east, the historical and cultural region of Alsace is determinedly unique and filled with character.
-Alsace is part of the Grand Est French region and it has changed hands between France and Germany several times over the years.
+Alsace is part of the Grand Est French region and has changed hands between France and Germany several times over the years.
 As a result, this part of France has its own identity, history, and cuisine that’s part German, part French, and all unique.

-From Paris, count on it taking 2 hrs to Strasbourg, and 2 hrs 25 min to Colmar – Click here to book your train tickets
+From Paris, count on it taking 2 hrs to Strasbourg and 2 hrs 25 min to Colmar – Click here to book your train tickets

 Explore Alsace by Car

 The Alsace is a great place for memorable road trips in France.
 With a car, some good tunes, and the best company, you are set for one of the best adventures in your life.
-Visit the main cities in Alsace and then go off the beaten path to get the most out of this wonderful region.
+Visit the main cities in Alsace and then go off the beaten path to get the most out of this beautiful region.

 Recommended road trips in Alsace:

-If you don’t have your car, we recommend booking in advance through platforms like RentalCars.
+If you don’t have your car, we recommend booking in advance through platforms like Discover Cars.
 This site takes all major rental companies, such as Hertz, Avis, etc., and compares prices for you.
 Check out our best tips for renting a car in France.

-What to Do in Alsace
+What to Do in Alsace, France

 1. Visit Strasbourg, the Capital

 Strasbourg is the capital of Alsace and also of the Grand Est region.
-This cosmopolitan city has a long history and today is the formal seat of the European Parliament and other European institutions.
+This cosmopolitan city has a long history, and today is the formal seat of the European Parliament and other European institutions.

-With a gorgeous, historical Old Town area, a mix of cultures that has given rise to an intriguing food scene, and a vibrant art scene, you could easily fill a 2-day itinerary in Strasbourg.
-However, you can decide to stay more time and use the city to cover other places to visit in Alsace on day trips.
+With a gorgeous, historic Old Town area, a mix of cultures that has given rise to an intriguing food scene, and a vibrant art scene, you could easily fill a 2-day itinerary in Strasbourg.
+However, you can decide to stay more time and use the city to cover other Alsace tourist attractions on day trips from Strasbourg.
 Check out where to stay in Strasbourg (the best neighborhoods) for a weekend getaway or a longer trip.

 2. Visit Fairytale Colmar

-Colmar is the type of city that people dream about when they’re planning a trip to France.
+Colmar is the type of city people dream about when they’re planning a trip to France.
 Not only is it one of the most beautiful cities in France, but it’s also been one of France’s cultural centers since the 13th century.
 You’ll see and feel this history everywhere in Colmar, in every canal, cute neighborhood, and winding street.

 There aren’t a huge number of things to do in Colmar, but there are numerous stunning scenic places, especially in the historic center.
-It’s filled with floral displays on every corner, half-timbered houses, and historic mansions just begging to be explored.
-This is what makes it one of the most popular (and visited) Alsace tourist attractions.
+It’s filled with floral displays on every corner, half-timbered houses, and historic mansions begging to be explored.
+This is what makes it one of the most popular places to visit in Alsace.
 Check out where to stay in Colmar (the best neighborhoods) for a romantic weekend getaway in the heart of Alsace.

 3. Explore the Most Beautiful Villages of Alsace

 From north to south, Alsace is plenty of pretty small towns and villages to discover.
-With great scenery, picturesque alleys, lovely squares, and medieval buildings, these Alsace villages are enchanting places not to be missed!
+With incredible scenery, picturesque alleys, lovely squares, and medieval buildings, these Alsace villages are enchanting places not to be missed!

 Choosing which typical towns and villages in Alsace to visit on your holiday can be challenging; all these Alsatian villages are gorgeous!
-Riquewihr is our favorite but Kaysersberg, Eguisheim, and Ribeauvillé are also worth exploring.
+Riquewihr is our favorite, but Kaysersberg, Eguisheim, and Ribeauvillé are also worth exploring.